zio/zio/docs/guides/migrate/migration-guide.md

 }
 ```

 The output is more descriptive than in ZIO 1.x.
-It is similar to the Java stacktrace:
+It is similar to a Java stacktrace:

 ```
 Hello!